 August 25 – Volcano Day

-At Home Family Fun: Build a volcano together.
+At Home Family Fun: It’s a classic science experiment – build a homemade volcano together.

 Read Aloud: Magic Tree House: Vacation Under The Volcano by Mary Pope Osborne